Relintai/pandemonium_engine_docs/usage/rendering/multiple_resolutions.md

 1920×1080, so a sensible approach is to develop a game for this resolution, then handle scaling for different sizes and aspect ratios.

-Godot provides several useful tools to do this easily.
+Pandemonium provides several useful tools to do this easily.

 Base size
 ---------